BrightcoveOS/Roku-Sample-App/README.md

 ## Making more changes ##

 A lot more is possible with Roku that this app doesn't do.
 Consider this just a starting point for your Roku experience!
 If you have changes you've made that you think are generally useful, we'd love to have them in here.
 Just open a pull request.
-If you are in need of a lot more that isn't provided here, you can always contact Brightcove's [Consulting Services](https://www.brightcove.com/en/services), which has made much more complicated Roku apps for customers.
+If you are in need of a lot more that isn't provided here, you can always contact Brightcove's [Global Services](https://www.brightcove.com/en/services), which has made much more complicated Roku apps for customers.

 ## Credits ##